 - If you are over 36

-- If you have a known issue that could affect your fertility such as endometriosis or polycystic ovary syndrome (PCOS)
+- If you have a known issue that could affect your fertility (like endometriosis, PCOS or low sperm count)

-- If you are concerned you or your reproductive partner may have an undiagnosed medical issue that may be affecting your ability to get pregnant.
+- If you are concerned you or your partner may have an undiagnosed medical issue that may be affecting your ability to get pregnant